What Happens If You Get Pregnant On Tirzepatide? | Critical Health Facts

 Why Pregnancy Raises Concerns With Tirzepatide

 Pregnancy is a delicate phase where the health of both mother and fetus must be carefully balanced.
-Medications can cross the placental barrier, potentially affecting fetal development.
-Tirzepatide’s mechanism involves hormonal pathways critical for metabolism, growth, and energy balance—processes that are finely tuned during pregnancy.
+Medications may affect fetal development either directly or indirectly through changes in the mother’s metabolism, appetite, weight, or blood sugar control.
+Tirzepatide’s mechanism involves hormonal pathways important for metabolism, growth, and energy balance—processes that are finely tuned during pregnancy.

-Animal studies have shown some adverse effects when tirzepatide or similar GLP-1 receptor agonists were administered during gestation.
-These effects include fetal growth restriction and skeletal malformations in some cases.
+Animal studies have shown some adverse effects when tirzepatide was administered during gestation.
+These effects included reduced fetal weight and developmental findings such as skeletal variations in some animal studies, often occurring alongside reduced maternal food intake and weight loss.
 However, human data is scarce because pregnant women are typically excluded from clinical trials for ethical reasons.
+The FDA prescribing information for Mounjaro states that available data in pregnant women are insufficient to evaluate a drug-associated risk and that animal reproduction studies suggest potential fetal risk.

-As a result, healthcare providers generally advise against the use of tirzepatide if you’re pregnant or planning to conceive until more comprehensive safety data emerges.
+As a result, healthcare providers generally advise against the use of tirzepatide if you’re pregnant or planning to conceive unless a clinician determines that the potential benefit clearly outweighs the potential risk.

 Risks Associated With Tirzepatide During Pregnancy